Boarding · Training · Breeding · Sales

 These are not insignificant problems.
 Urinary incontinence and uncontrolled elimination will banish a dog to the outdoors and more often than not, to the “shelter.”
 Hip dysplasia, worsened by obesity, will bring valued family dogs in to the veterinary office where costly hip surgery may be performed.
 Other dogs, owned by families of lesser means or smaller hearts, will be dumped at the pound.
 The same can be said of dogs with noise phobias, separation anxieties, and embarrassing sexual behaviors.
 Dogs that habitually escape will inevitably be run over or taken to the local shelter.

-While all agree that surgical castration and hysterectomy are the only viable options for sterilization, Chris Zink DVM, PhD, DACVP explains risks for the canine athlete, covering the subject in an easy to read format.
+While all agree that surgical castration and hysterectomy are the only viable options for sterilization, Chris Zink DVM, PhD, DACVP explains risks

 In summary, our Health Editors and knowledgeable breeders agree; pets should be spayed or neutered but not until growth plates have closed and then only if their behavior becomes an annoyance to the family.
 Note that age of puberty varies depending on breed growth rate.